rajeshranjan28/Promises_fetch-_in-_js/readme.md

-Working of promises and fetch API in javascript is shown in the repo
+Working of promises and fetch API in javascript is shown in the repo.